 AP2: verifiable payment mandates

 When an AI agent spends money autonomously, someone needs to answer: who authorized this?
 AP2 (Agent Payment Protocol v2) creates a cryptographic chain of accountability from human intent to final settlement.
+Three mandate types cover the full spectrum — from broad pre-authorization to specific cart review to final payment settlement.
+Each is EIP-712 signed and independently verifiable.The accountability chain

 Intent mandate

-“I authorize this agent to spend up to $50 on GPU compute.”
+“I authorize this agent to spend up to$50 on GPU compute.”

 The intent mandate is a human pre-authorization.
 It sets the boundaries — what the agent can buy, from whom, and how much it can spend — before any transaction happens.